dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-inheritance-with-the-entity-framework-in-an-asp-net-mvc-application.md

 msc.type: authoredcontent
 ---

-# Template: Implement Inheritance with EF in an ASP.NET MVC 5 app
+# Tutorial: Implement Inheritance with EF in an ASP.NET MVC 5 app

 In the previous tutorial you handled concurrency exceptions.
 This tutorial will show you how to implement inheritance in the data model.